vikrantparalkar/cicd-infrastructure-pipeline/README.md

 ## 2. ArgoCD Installation and Login Instructions
 - Create a dedicated namespace called `argocd`.
 - Install ArgoCD using the official manifests.
 - Expose the ArgoCD server service as a **LoadBalancer** so it receives a public endpoint.
+- - URL for ArgoCD exposed via LoadBalancer [ae22c46f61aa84d72bff0899aa4ec7f3-1631253464.us-east-1.elb.amazonaws.com] with creds admin and mL8gkamPhPB8AFQk
 - Retrieve the external IP or DNS name of the ArgoCD service from the cluster.
 - Obtain the initial admin password from the ArgoCD secret in the `argocd` namespace.
 - Log in to ArgoCD either via the CLI or by opening the ArgoCD web UI in a browser using the LoadBalancer URL.